 Is My Cat’s Hearing Loss Hereditary?

-Some breeds of cat are more likely to suffer from hereditary, or congenital, deafness.
+Some breeds of cats are more likely to suffer from hereditary, or congenital, deafness.
 This typically manifests at birth, or very soon after.
-Cats with white fur and at least one blue are at highest risk.
+Cats with white fur and at least one blue are at the highest risk.
 Breeds of cat that this could apply to include:

 - American Shorthair